-3. What do you believe should be done to respond appropriately to concerns about the level of fees charged by audit firms?
+3. charg What do you believe should be done to respond appropriately to concerns about the level of fees charged by audit firms?
 What should be IESBA's role?
 Who else should play a role and what should that role be?

-- 4. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ Independence as defined by the IESBA Code? - □ None of the above. - 5.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - □ Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ None of the above.
+Non-A Audit S Services 4. - ur opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance at create threats to an auditor's compliance with (Please select one or more answers): ☐ Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality? ☐ Independence as defined by the IESBA Code?
+None of the above.
+5. be im ur opinion, would a professional accountant's or the firm's compliance with one of the following npacted if a high percentage of that firm's revenue is generated from providing non-audit ces to the firm's clients (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+None of the above.
 B.2.
-Accounting Firms and Other PAPPs

-1. Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
-Please explain your response.
+Acco ounting Firms and Other PAPPs Gene ral 1. - ou believe that the level of fees charged by an audit firm gives rise to ethics and/or bendence issues?
+Please explain your response. th nreasonably high or inadequate fees can create a threat to independence.
+Similarly a nreat to independence will arise if the fees from a client constitute a significant portion of ne firm's total revenue.